oskarflygare/quartz/content/index.md

 updated: 2023-09-01
 ---

 Hi, welcome to the online collection of my notes.
 You'll find notes on topics related to my research areas along with many other things that tickle my interest.
-Many notes are unpolished and raw, this is a work in progress and learning in public!
+This site is a place to share my work in public and connect to people like you.

 - I sometimes write [[Blog posts]]
 - Peer-reviewed [[Publications]]
+- Areas of interest are captured in [[Maps of Content]]
 # About me
 ## Work